voteview/member_photos/README.md

 ### Using the images

 `members.csv` contains a list of all members we have photos for at the time the file was generated.
 This will allow you to map familiar names to the ICPSR IDs that index our photo filenames.
 The file is sorted by most recent congress served, then alphabetically.
+The photos presented are scaled to 600px in height, 4x5 aspect ratio.
+Files smaller than 600px in height are not upscaled, and images very near 4x5 aspect ratio are not cropped.

 Example results: